-On April 24, 2015 the Company commenced a normal course issuer bid (the "2015 Bid").
-Pursuant to the 2015 Bid, Gamehost is authorized to purchase for cancellation up to a maximum of 1.3 million common shares, being equal to 10% of Gamehost's 'public float' outstanding on April 15, 2015.
-Notwithstanding the foregoing, pursuant to the rules of the TSX, Gamehost may not purchase more than 3,143 common shares in any one day, such amount being equal to 25% of the average daily trading volume of the for the six months ended March 31, 2015.
-Common shares purchased under the 2015 Bid will be made in the open market only through the facilities of the Toronto Stock Exchange ("TSX") and any other Canadian marketplaces at market prices in effect on the date of trade.
-The 2015 Bid will terminate on April 23, 2016 or such earlier time as the 2015 Bid is completed or terminated at the option of the Company.
-No common shares have been purchased under the 2015 Bid during the Year.
+On April 25, 2016 the Company commenced a normal course issuer bid (the "2016 Bid").
+Pursuant to the 2016 Bid, Gamehost is authorized to purchase for cancellation up to a maximum of 1,437,995 common shares, being equal to 10% of Gamehost's "public float" outstanding on April 8, 2016.
+Notwithstanding the foregoing, pursuant to the rules of the TSX, Gamehost may not purchase more than 4,138 common shares in any one day, such amount being equal to 25% of the average daily trading volume of the for the six months ended March 31, 2016.
+Common shares purchased under the 2016 Bid will be made in the open market only through the facilities of the TSX and any other Canadian marketplaces at market prices in effect on the date of trade.
+The 2016 Bid will terminate on April 24, 2017 or such earlier time as the 2016 Bid is completed or terminated at the option of the Company.
+There were 24,729,103 common shares issued and outstanding as at April 8, 2016.
+Of this amount, 14,379,952 common shares constitute the "public float", calculated in accordance with the rules of the TSX.
+No common shares were purchased under the 2016 Bid during the Year.